anthonyroux/Android-article2/README.md

 ## Part 1 - Search hotels by location using the Find Hotels endpoint

 We will use the first endpoint of the [Hotel Search API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search/api-reference) to find the list of available hotels in a specific city: we pass the city code obtained earlier, the check-in and check-out dates as query parameters.
-There are more parameters that you can use with this endpoint, to keep it simple we will stick with those three ones.

 ```kotlin
 // HotelsOffersViewModel